 - We require a minimum of 4 active volunteers in a Landcare group, who are willing to volunteer a minimum of 3 hours per month.
 You will need to contact members of your community and gather the group members on your own accord.

-- Once you have at least 4 people who are willing to volunteer, each person is required to sign up to ‘Become a Member’ of Coffs Harbour Regional Landcare.
+- Once you have at least 4 people who are willing to volunteer, each person is required to read the Volunteer Manual and sign up to ‘Become a Member’ of Coffs Harbour Regional Landcare.
 You can do this on our website here.

 - The group will then need to establish the day, time, length and frequency they will commit to hold working bees.
 (Some groups meet once a month, some 4 times a week.
 Most Landcare groups choose to work between 2-4hrs at each working bee.
 To start a NEW Landcare group, 4 group members must commit to a minimum of 3 hours per month).